joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Interface Segregation Principle.md

 ### obs

-- In c# we can implement interface by the base
+- In c# we can inheritance for interfaces just like we can use for class
+- If the method not implement all